teamclairvoyant/automated-hadoop-smoke-test/README.md

 Step 3: Log file in the log folder (logfile.log) contains the logs after executing each service.

-Step 4: Summary file in the log folder (SummaryReport.txt) contains the summary after executing each services.
+Step 4: Summary file in the log folder (${timestamp}SummaryReport.txt) contains the summary after executing each services.

 ### Deployment Process